 It works like a charm, and no other lead magnet that you can come up with will ever beat that (I'll show you the stats).
 I will teach exactly how to do it step-by-step, and it does not take that much work unlike what it might sound like.

-Other typical lead magnets that you see recommended simply don't perform as well as a free online course, at least in the case of an online course business, and it's not even close.
+Other typical lead magnets that you see recommended simply don't perform as well as a free online course, at least in the case of online course business, and it's not even close.

 For example, how many random popups have you closed today already proposing you some sort of downloadable PDF, a Case Study, a Cheat Sheet, and god knows what else?